kebaldwi/DNAC-TEMPLATES/Onboarding.md

    ![json](images/DayNtemplates.png?raw=true "Import JSON")
    7. On the DayN Template page select the template(s) to be used for Day N provisioning **(optional)** (for more info [DayN Templates](./DayN.md))
    8. Save the network profile
-   9. Assign the network profile to the hierarchy
+   9. Assign the network profile to the site hierarchy element

-If the Network Profile is already deployed it can be edited at a later date to add Onboarding templates by simply:
+If the Network Profile is already deployed it can be edited at a later date to add Onboarding templates by following these steps:
    1. Click edit next to the network profile Under *Design> Network Profiles*
    2. On the Onboarding Template page select device type **(required)**
    ![json](images/DayNtemplates.png?raw=true "Import JSON")